CS2212-Team-2/Code-repo/README.md

 ##  Repository Organization

 To organize the repo we created a branch on master, and called it dev.
-When adding new a new feature, the person implementing it would branch off of dev and make their own changes.
+When adding a new feature, the person implementing it would branch off of dev and make their own changes.
 Once the changes were confirmed to work it was merged back into dev.
 Once it was ready to be evaluated it was branched back into the master.